HairdressingProject/HairdressingApp/pages/mydoc/mydoc_api_build_instructions.md

 {% include important.html content="This Walkthrough guide explains how to build the Admin api using a command-line interface and/or Visual Studio Code.
 Some settings differ when using Visual Studio." %}

+{% include important.html content="Security Flaw: Password=administrator below in Step 4 is publicly visible.
+It is the password for the projects MariaDB database, this will be changeable in the future, so that the project's seeding database cannot be so easily accessed." %}

 ## Requirements
 - .NET Core 3.1 SDK or later.
 [How to install](https://docs.microsoft.com/en-us/dotnet/core/install/sdk?pivots=os-windows)
 - MySql server (preferrably v8.0.19 or later) running with the database and tables already created